xmik/targetprocess-backup/README.md

   * get metadata about all attachments at a time using curl
   * get metadata about all attachments at a time using `tp-api`

-Since we have <60 attachments (28th October 2015), it is ok to get them all at once.
+Since we have <60 attachments (28th October 2015), it is ok to get metadata about them all at once.

-#### The entities not backuped:
-Dashboards are not backuped.
-But they are made of views, reports and groups (directories), which are backuped.

 ## Development